kristen-schneider/networks-final-project/README.md

+# NOTE: we had to remove some data files for privacy purposes.

 # networks-final-project

 There is a lot of redundant code here.
 I messed around with a few things before landing on my final idea that I moved forward with.